Treatment of seborrheic dermatitis

 Treatment for seborrheic dermatitis on the scalp

-Medicated anti-dandruff shampoos that contain ingredients such as ketoconazole, selenium, coal tar, zinc pyrithione, or salicylic acid.
+Medicated anti-dandruff shampoos contain ingredients such as ketoconazole, selenium, coal tar, zinc pyrithione, or salicylic acid.
 You can buy these shampoos from a pharmacy.
 In some cases, your GP may be able to prescribe them for you.
 See our FAQs for more information on how to use these shampoos.

 Corticosteroid gels or lotions.
 These are recommended if you have severe inflammation, itching, and flaking.
 You should only use them for short periods unless you have specific advice from your GP.